 Balancing income, necessary bills, and general living expenses can be tough enough on your own.
 And it’s likely that by the time you’ve found someone to share a life with, you may have just gotten the hang of it.

 Think of budget planning with your partner as learning a new skill: it might be difficult at first, but with compromise and practice, it helps make your life the best it could be.
-Luckily, there are easy ways to figure out the ideal household budget percentages.
+Luckily, there are easy ways to figure out your ideal household budget percentage.

 Joining Forces

-Joining lives essentially means you are joining forces.
+Joining lives means you are joining forces.
 For many people, this means no more separate accounts.
-This means everything from daily spending, monthly income, outstanding balances, student loans, and everything in between is now the responsibility of the two of you.
+This means everything from daily spending, monthly income, personal loans, student loans, and everything in between is now the responsibility of the two of you.

-Say you both spend your own money on the wedding, or a home, or have already begun setting funds aside for your joint account.
-All wonderful things to be able to do, but now you need to start the process of gaining control over both your finances and create goals to save money together.
+Say you both spend your own money on the wedding or home or have already begun setting funds aside for your joint account.
+All wonderful things to be able to do, but now you need to start the process of gaining control over both your finances and creating goals to save money together.

-A key part of gaining this control: communication.
+A key part is communication.
 It’s no secret it can be difficult with varying opinions.
 Making sure that you and your spouse are communicating about where funds are coming from and going is the first step in the right direction.
 It’s important to start on the same page, and you do that by communicating.

 Planning for the Future

-You can begin the conversation with outstanding payments (ie. loans and credit card balances).
-Discussing the accurate balance amounts and reasons may be scary and perhaps at times embarrassing.
+You can begin the conversation with outstanding payments (i.e., loans and credit card debt).
+Discussing the accurate balance amounts and reasons may be scary and embarrassing.
 But it’s all very necessary.

 Other payments can include housing and living expenses.
 It’s smart to talk about what spending habits will affect your partner.
 If you typically spend more money on food than your partner, then that’s a good place to start balancing the budget.
 The same goes for other items like toiletries, clothing, etc.